peytoncchen/PK-Visualization/README.md

 - Navigate over to the [Github Page](https://peytoncchen.github.io/PK-Visualization/) for this repository where the latest version is deployed.

 ### Supramolecular Biomaterials
 - This calculator was developed under the mentorship and guidance of members in the Stanford Appel Lab.
-There is a prettier version of what I have on my Github Page on the my lab's website [here]().
+There is a prettier version of what I have on my Github Page on my lab's website [here]().

 ### Downloading the repository
 - Clone the project: